You knock on a door of a company you’ve never heard of before. Three seconds have passed; the door opens and you enter the premises.

 - Automate monotonous repetitive business processes.

 Perhaps the surest way to calculate an outcome is to put a price tag on client's trust.
-The higher the price of the product or service, the riskier the transaction perceived.
+The higher the price of the product or service, the riskier the transaction perceived by the client.
 The more risk there is, the harder it is for the prospect to make the next step.
 Since that is the case, the company has to appear more trustworthy which is achieved, in part, through a rigorous web design.

 The positive effects of a redesigned website could be monumental and swift in case of an e-commerce store or sure and steady in case of a business or brochure type web app.
 What’s common for every type of the website is that a good design creates a proper, trustworthy image of the company and people behind it.